 Magellan Health breach

-In July 2020, the extent of the April attack on Magellan Health was released.
+Although the exact details of the HSE attack are not yet known, a similar attack occurred in April 2020, targeting US-based Magellan Health.
 Data under the control of Magellan Health was exposed after an unauthorised actor gained access to Magellan’s system through a spear phishing email.
 Using stolen login details, the attackers were then able to gain access to the organisation’s network servers.
 After a full investigation into this breach, it was identified that records relating to almost 365,000 patients and employees were exposed.
 These records included sensitive information, such as medical files and social security numbers.

 Rapidly growing threat

 According to a recent report by Corvus Insurance, ransomware attacks against healthcare providers have increased by 75% in 2019 alone.
 Corvus predicts that these figures are set to almost double in 2020, which is reflected in the data released by the US Department of Health and Human Services.

 The US Department of Health and Human Services data shows that in 2018 only 35 breaches were reported by healthcare companies caused by hacking and ransomware.
 This figure rose to 193 in 2019 and at the midpoint of 2020, this figure currently sits at 144.
 Year on year, the percentage of incidents, and in particular incidents involving email, has steadily increased.

 The targeting of healthcare in crisis

 In June 2020, we spoke with Philipp Amann, Head of Strategy of Europol’s European Cybercrime Centre (EC3) who highlighted how cybercriminals are exploiting the COVID-19 crisis and in particular targeting the healthcare sector.
 It is clear that the ramping up of reported attacks in the last 12 months can be linked to the additional vulnerabilities caused by the pandemic.